-- 1. To begin the review process the JRB must submit a formal request to DOR before the deadline for JRB action (45 days after receipt of resolution).
-The request must be in writing and include the following: - Municipality's name and TID number - List of JRB members, meeting date, and a record of the vote requesting DOR review (majority of the members must support the request) - Copy of the documents subject to the review - Specifics for DOR to review: - " Items for completeness - " Facts for accuracy - 2.
-Because of the tight deadlines imposed by law JRB must provide all documentation with the request that impacts the proposal.
+- Copy of the documents subject to the review

+- Specifics for DOR to review:

+- " Items for completeness

+- " Facts for accuracy

+Because of the tight deadlines imposed by law, the JRB must provide all documentation with the request that impacts the proposal.
 This ensures DOR has all documents to complete the review.
-The submission should include any information that provides insight into the accuracy of the reviewed document. - 3.
-Within 10 working days after receiving the request DOR will investigate the issues raised and will send the JRB a written response - If DOR does not identify any inaccuracies during the review DOR will send its response to the JRB.
+The submission should include any information that provides insight into the accuracy of the reviewed document.

+2. DOR review - within 10 working days after receiving the request, DOR will investigate the issues raised and will send the JRB a written response

+- If DOR does not identify any inaccuracies during the review DOR will send its response to the JRB.
 The JRB then has 10 days to submit its decision (approving or denying the TID) to the local legislative body.
 The JRB must make a decision to approve or deny based on the same criteria as if no review was requested. - If DOR finds a factual inaccuracy or the proposal does not comply with the statutes DOR will respond to the local legislative body, not to the JRB.
 The letter will describe the inaccuracy and direct the municipality on how to correct the error.
-The JRB may request, but not require, the municipality to correct the errors and resubmit the proposal. - " If the legislative body decides to resubmit the proposal - It must do so within 10 days of receiving DOR's letter - JRB must then act to approve or deny the TID resolution within 10 days of receiving the resubmitted proposal - " If the legislative body decides not to resubmit the proposal - DOR will not certify a new TID.
-Any costs already incurred in the TID creation, become the responsibility of the municipality's taxpayers. - DOR will not approve a TID amendment and the municipality cannot proceed with any action based on the amendment
+The JRB may request, but not require, the municipality to correct the errors and resubmit the proposal. - " If the legislative body decides to resubmit the proposal - It must do so within 10 days of receiving DOR's letter - JRB must then act to approve or deny the TID resolution within 10 days of receiving the resubmitted proposal - " If the legislative body decides not to resubmit the proposal - DOR will not certify the new TID.
+Any costs already incurred in the TID creation, become the responsibility of the municipality. - DOR will not approve a TID amendment and the municipality cannot proceed with any action based on the amendment